parsaeisa/Notes/Software engineering/Non-technical/managing.md

 - Reduce resource consumption
 - Better observability
 - Managing layers (this concept is investigated in domain section in this document)

+## Non-financial resources

+Developer's time and energy are the most valuable items in a team.
+So we should save them.

 ### Automation